 19 For the purposes of this Study, capital investments are funded through the Capital Improvement Reserve.
 Meeting the minimum replacement reserve target ensures the capital projects can be funded each year of the Study Period.
-20 The proposed rates are expected to be in effect on November 1st in FYE 2019 and July 1st for the subsequent fiscal years;

 20 The proposed rates are expected to be in effect on November 1st in FYE 2019 and July 1st for the subsequent fiscal years; therefore, a mid-year adjustment will only apply for FYE 2019.